prashanth1k/levelup-your-sites-using-jekyll/book/introduction.md

 # Introduction
 Jekyll is the hero of this book.
 We will see how your websites or blogs can be quickly created and customized in Jekyll.

 This book is intended for a semi-technical / non-technical audience.
 I am expecting people to have minimal or zero coding to get started and complete this book.
-Of course, this book is also a practical introduction - follow along to crteate your own beautiful blog or website.
+Of course, this book is also a practical introduction - follow along to create your own beautiful blog or website.

 I will be primarily referring to Windows platform since that is the only operating system I am using right now.
 Feel free to contribute any updates for other systems on [GitHub](https://github.com/prashanth1k/levelup-your-sites-using-jekyll).